mvngu/haskyll/doc/recurse_example.md

 ## Binomial coefficients

 > _Mary:_ What are you doing at my desk?\
-> _Dick:_ Anthopology.
+> _Dick:_ Anthropology.
 It's fascinating!
 Such a wealth of cultures.
 You know, up
 > until now I always thought what you did was pointless and of no interest to anyone
 > but yourself.\
 > _Mary:_ Well, it's certainly not as fascinating as physics.
 I mean, everybody